The .apply()

 : The category of the product sold (e.g., Electronics, Clothing, Furniture).Amount

-: The sales amount in USD.import pandas as pd
+: The sales amount in USD.

 sales_data = pd.read_csv('sales_data.csv', parse_dates=['Date'])